A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

+and the corresponding initial and boundary conditions are the same as those in equation \eqref{eqn:CDR_Com_IC_BCs}.
+A schematic representation of the physical and computational domains, along with patch arrangement, is shown in Figure \ref{fig:P1_Domain_Discretization}.
+A similar multiscale behaviour in both space and time is observed in the $\mathsf{CDR}$ equation with variable diffusivity, as discussed for the problem \eqref{eqn:Physical_Problem} with constant diffusivity in Sub-section 4.1.1.

-Similarly, in the variable diffusivity problem, it can be observed that the best possible solution is obtained for the stretched grid with stretching parameter $\lambda=0.1$.
-In Figure \ref{fig:P1_CDR_Vari_Contour}, contour plots of the percentage errors of the patch dynamics solutions for congregated grids $11\times11$ and $21\times21$ are shown at the final time $t=1$ and with $\lambda=0.1$ in both the solutions.
+In the variable diffusivity problem, Table \ref{table:Comparison_lambda_grid_Vari_Diff} shows that the best possible solution is obtained for the stretched grid with stretching parameter $\lambda=0.1$.
+In Figure \ref{fig:P1_CDR_Vari_Contour}, contour plots of the percentage errors of the patch dynamics solutions for congregated grids $10\times10$ and $20\times20$ are shown at the final time $t=1$ and with $\lambda=0.1$ in both the solutions.